novaardiansyah/ocr-server/README.md

 ## Code of Conduct 🤝

 We believe in fostering a welcoming and inclusive environment for everyone.
 Please be respectful, considerate, and constructive in all interactions.
 By participating in this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
 Let's collaborate and make this community awesome together!

-## Let's Connect! 📞

-Need to chat?
-Feel free to drop me a line via [Email](mailto:novaardiansyah78@gmail.com) or hit me up on [WhatsApp](https://wa.me/6289506668480?text=Hi%20Nova,%20I%20have%20a%20question%20about%20your%20project%20on%20GitHub:%20https://github.com/novaardiansyah/ocr-server).
-I'm just a message away, ready to groove with you! 📩

 ## Project Status 🚀